Igbo yam festivals

-The New Yam Festival of the Igbo people (known as Orureshi in Idoma, or Iwa ji, Iri ji, Ike ji, or Otute depending on dialect) is an annual cultural festival by the Igbo people that is held at the end of the rainy season in early August.
+Igbo Yam Festivals (Igbo: Iri ji, Iwa ji, Iri ji Ọhụrụ, Ike ji, or Otute) refers to the multiple annual cultural festival by the Igbo people, held at the end of the rainy season in early August to mark the first harvest of yams and to offer thanksgiving for a successful agricultural year.

-The Iri ji festival (literally "new-yam eating") is practiced throughout West Africa (especially in Nigeria and Ghana) and other African countries and beyond.
-It symbolizes the conclusion of a harvest and the beginning of the next work cycle.
-The celebration is a cultural occasion tying individual Igbo communities together as essentially agrarian and dependent on yam.
+Yam (ji) holds a central place in traditional Igbo society as the most important staple crop.
+A longstanding customary prohibition forbids the consumption of newly harvested yams until the formal ritual has been performed by the appropriate community authority.
+The festival expresses gratitude to the earth deity Ala, the yam spirit (Ahiajoku / Ifejioku / Njoku ji), the ancestors, and the supreme being, while renewing the agricultural and social cycle.

+Names and local variants

+Common designations include Iri Ji or Iri Ji Ọhụrụ ("eating the new yam"), Iwa Ji ("breaking/cutting the yam"), and Ike Ji.
+In some communities the festival is closely associated with the name of the yam deity itself (Ahiajoku or Ifejioku).
+Regional forms such as Afiaolu (Nnewi) also occur..

-Igbo tradition
+Igbo tradition and importance of yam

+Igbo people were widely regarded as highly skilled and productive farmers in West Africa, with yam cultivation forming the core of their agrarian economy and cultural identity.
+Contemporary observers recorded the careful attention and technical skill they applied to the crop.
+The botanist and ethnographer D. G. Coursey described the Igbo as “the most enthusiastic yam cultivators in the world,” while the missionary ethnographer Basden noted how yam is the equivalent for Igbo people how "potato does for the typical Irishman” and that a shortage of the crop caused genuine distress.

 Yams are among the first set of crops to be planted at the beginning of the planting season.
 Between April and August, early crops such as maize, cocoyams, and pumpkins are harvested and eaten without fanfare.
 The New Yam Festival is, therefore, a celebration depicting the prominence of yam in the social-cultural life of the Igbo people.
 In some Igbo communities, all old yams (from the previous year's crop) must be consumed or discarded on the eve of the New Yam Festival.
 The next day, only dishes of yam are served at the feast, as the festival is symbolic of the abundance of the produce.

 Though the style and methods may differ from one community to the next, the essential components that make up the festival remain the same.
 In some communities, the celebration lasts a whole day, while in many places it may last a week or more.
 These festivities normally include a variety of entertainments and ceremonies, including the performance of rites by the Igwe (King), or the eldest man, and cultural dances by Igbo men, women, and their children.
 The festival features Igbo cultural activities in the form of contemporary shows, masquerade dances, and fashion parades.